Good evening, Fellas! Can you believe that it’s almost the end of Eid al-Fitr holiday? I’m not ready to face this truth.

-The word comes from the Late Latin felicitare meaning “to make happy.”
+The word comes from the late Latin “felicitare,” which means “to make happy.”

 Any cheering noises plus an exclamation point is always a very easy and fun way to say congrats.